Skip to main content

 4. Start Building With DBOS

-At this point, you can add any DBOS decorator or method to your application.
-For example, you can annotate one of your functions as a workflow and the functions it calls as steps.
+At this point, you can apply DBOS durability to your functions.
+For example, you can register one of your functions as a workflow and call other functions as steps.
 DBOS durably executes the workflow so if it is ever interrupted, upon restart it automatically resumes from the last completed step.

 }